-Recently I needed to find the profile of an air conditioning duct that needs to go through a wall at a 45 degree angle.
+I needed to find the profile of an air conditioning duct that goes through a wall at a 45 degree angle to create a trim piece.
 Intuitively this will become an ellipse so the equation of an ellipse will be my starting point.

-The question then is how does the semi-major axis a, and semi-minor axis b, change.
+The question then is what are the semi-major axis a, and semi-minor axis b.
 The semi-minor axis will remain constant because there will be no stretching in the vertical direction.
 The semi-minor constant will remain equal to the radius of the original pipe.

 Thinking of the semi-major axis I know that as the angle increases towards 90 degrees, the semi-major axis approaches infinity.
 Below I’ve drawn a slice of the pipe viewed from above with a depiction of what happens when the cross section is rotated by some amount (simulating the profile through the wall at an angle).